 Be Connected: Reach Your Circle

 Make your communications personal.
 Plan your outreach thoughtfully by making a list of everyone you know, then deciding the best way to let them know about your online fundraiser.
 Which friends and family would respond best to a personal call?
 Email?
 Text message?
-Which people in your social network would prefer a personal message before seeing a broad announcement on Facebook, Twitter, Google+ or Instagram?
+What would people in your social network prefer a personal message before seeing a broad announcement on Facebook, Twitter, Google+ or Instagram?
 Keep track of your outreach and responses via each channel.

 Be Brave: Tell The World

 Risk vulnerability when you tell your story.
 Although it can be scary to tell the world about the reason you are asking for help, it is worth taking the chance to inspire compassion among your potential donors.
-Build understanding, caring and empathy by posting messages about your fundraiser.
+Build understanding, caring, and empathy by posting messages about your fundraiser.
 Ask your connections to share your story with their contacts, too.
 Read a few of YouCaring’s crowdfunding success stories for examples of communications that attract donors, and don’t miss our tips for how to use social networking for fundraising.

 Be Persistent: Keep Growing

 Become a consistent, trusted source of information about your cause.
 Many donors need to see and hear details a few times before they are ready to contribute to your crowdfunding campaign, so keep a respectful cadence to your outreach.
 On your YouCaring fundraiser page, use the Updates tab to share news frequently about progress, deadlines, hardships and celebrations.
 Add information on your fundraiser page frequently (you could use some of your social networking messages).
-Track the frequency of your posts, emails and responses on your fundraiser page and your social network, and see what works best.
+Track the frequency of your posts, emails, and responses on your fundraiser page and your social network, and see what works best.
 Apply your learnings to your next round of updates.